 Some councils have said keeping libraries open would put services for vulnerable and elderly people at risk.

 Lauren Smith, spokeswoman for Voices for the Library, said yesterday: "Local councils are having to make these decisions so quickly.
 Once a library is shut it will never reopen.
 When councils realise what they have done it will be too late."

 Mr Holland suggested the council's elected mayor and executive directors could take pay cuts, but added that central government was "not off the hook".

 "As far as I'm concerned there's money available all over the place, whether it's from tax-dodging corporations or if its bureaucracies in councils.
 I think the people who have really failed here are the politicians, it's a total failure of democracy.

 "We need to save all public services and we don't need to cut any of them.
-I don't understand why people aren't looking at the genuine alternatives to fund public services and to getting the money from the people who can afford to pay it - that's exactly the answer."'Narrowing of horizons'
+I don't understand why people aren't looking at the genuine alternatives to fund public services and to getting the money from the people who can afford to pay it - that's exactly the answer."

 Other events during Saturday included a rally outside Bolton's central library and a flashmob book reading at Cambridge Central Library.